FIREmica/vercel/README.md

       -- Note: The SUPABASE_SERVICE_ROLE_KEY used in backend routes bypasses RLS.

-      -- 4. Create a trigger function to automatically create a user profile CREATE OR REPLACE FUNCTION public.handle_new_user()
+      -- 4. Create a trigger function to automatically create a user profile --    when a new user signs up in auth.users.
+      CREATE OR REPLACE FUNCTION public.handle_new_user()
       RETURNS TRIGGER
       LANGUAGE plpgsql